Adam Enfroy Logo

 Here’s how to use QuickTime Player to record your screen:

-• Here, you can choose to record your entire screen or just a portion of it.
+- Here, you can record your entire screen or just a portion.

-• If you also want to capture audio from your microphone, ensure the correct option is enabled.
+- If you also want to capture audio from your microphone, ensure you enable the correct option.

-• If you’re going to record system audio (like music playing in the background), click the Options button and check the box next to Include audio in recording.
+- If you’re going to record system audio (like music playing in the background), click the Options button and check the box next to Include audio in the recording.

 QuickTime Player will then start recording your screen.

-To stop recording, choose the ‘Stop’ option found in the menu bar.
+Choose the ‘Stop’ option in the menu bar to stop recording.

 You will then end up with an MP4 video file.

-It’s good to know that you can also use Quicktime to record audio-only.
+When recording a webinar on a Mac, it’s good to know that you can use Quicktime only to record the audio.

 How To Record Your Webinar On Linux